MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

 - Issues
   - Member names using reserved VBA words.
 Eg. Date see: DotNetLib.DateTime.Date method
-  - Paramaters for object being wrapped displayed as interface of the object. eg eg ITimeSpan
+  - Paramaters for object being wrapped displayed as interface of the object.
+Eg. ITimeSpan
+  - Return type not converted from interface to object Eg. ```Public Property Get TimeOfDay() As ITimeSpan ```

 Overall preforming resonable well with some outstanding issues regarding parameters and return types required to convert the interface to the object required.
 This issue may require some restructing to search dependent external type libraries.
 Also issue member names using reserved words.